matthew-brett/pydagogue/curious_git.rst

     # file: an_experiment.txt
     Some crazy idea
     More work on the master branch...
-    This is going to be a problem...
+    This is no longer going to be a problem...

 I've now made the edits.
 I decided that both pieces of text were useful, but integrated them with some changes: